Cybernetic-Ransomware/Animals_Healthcare_Application/README.md

 - Manage your pet's profile, ownership and authorization.
 - Share notes between users and animals.
 - Registration of biometric measurement data.
-- Managing a diet plan with the option of setting reminder notifications.
+- Managing a diet plan with the option of setting reminder notifications via e-mail or Discord.
 - Archiving notes from visits to medical facilities.

 ---